The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Criteria for detecting the MIT

-Consequently, if measurements yield simultaneously a positive value of $w$ and a negative value of ${\mbox d} w / {\mbox d} T$, then $\sigma(T)$ cannot be described by an augmented power law.
-In this case, the sample considered is very likely not metallic but insulating.

-Note that, in focussing on the slope of $w(T)$, we make use of a second derivative (in a generalized sense) instead of a first derivative, as it is considered in the ${\mbox d} \rho / {\mbox d} T = 0$ criterion of the MIT discussed in Subsects.\ II.A and II.B.
+Consequently, if measurements yield simultaneously a positive value of $w$ and a negative value of ${\mbox d} w / {\mbox d} T$, then $\sigma(T)$ cannot be described by some augmented power law with a positive exponent.
+In this case, the sample considered is very likely not metallic but insulating. -- Focusing on the slope of $w(T)$, we make use of a second derivative (in a generalized sense) of $\sigma(T)$ instead of a first derivative as it is considered in the ${\mbox d} \rho / {\mbox d} T = 0$ criteria of the MIT discussed in Subsections 2.1 and 2.2. --

-Assume now, $\sigma(T)$ follows the stretched Arrhenius relation Eq.\ (\ref{mer}), indicating that the considered sample is insulating.
+Assume now, $\sigma(T)$ follows the stretched Arrhenius relation Eq.\ (\ref{mer}) with positive $T_0$ and positive $\nu$, indicating that the considered sample is insulating.
 In this case, we obtain

 Thus, $w(T)$ is always positive.
 It increases with diminishing $T$, so that ${\mbox d} w / {\mbox d} T < 0$, and it diverges as $T \rightarrow 0$.